Elm-R/Personal-Medicine-Tracker/README.md

 This project helps you keep track of your medicines, monitor expiry dates, and securely back up or interact with your inventory using AWS services like S3, SES, Lambda and EventBridge.

-It also includes Terraform for infrastructure as code and Docker for containerization of all components.
+It also includes Terraform for infrastructure as code, Docker for containerization of components, and Kubernetes for orchestration and job execution.

 ## Core Features (Local)